Celebrating National Family Caregivers Month

 - Late night: This time of night may be the only time that the caregiver can take for herself.
 Having the chance to take a step back and recharge is critical for preventing caregiver burnout and adequately caring for a relative.

-- Middle of the night: Depending on the health and age of the loved one, the family caregiver must prepare for unexpected hospitalizations that can occur overnight.
+- Middle of the night: Depending on the loved one’s health and age, the family caregiver must prepare for unexpected hospitalizations that can occur overnight.
 This includes having the correct information and items ready ahead of time, just in case.

 How to Participate in National Family Caregivers Month